alicebob/sqlittle/README.md

 - table scan in row order, or table scan in index order, simple searches with use of (partial) indexes
 - works on both rowid and non-rowid tables
+- files can be used concurrently with sqlite (compatible locks)
 - behaves nicely on corrupted database files (no panics)
-- files can be used concurrently with sqlite (compatible locks)
 - detects corrupt journal files
+- hides all SQLite low level storage details
+- DESC indexes are handled automatically

 # constraints